 Standing calf raises are an effective exercise to sculpt strong calf muscles.
 You can perform these standing on the floor or on the edge of a stair for a more full range of motion.
 Use your calf muscles to lift all of your weight on your toes and slowly back down.
 Do three sets of 20 or more repetitions for maximum results.

-8. Dips for Strength
+8. Dips for Upper-Body Strength

 According to powerlifter and trainer Jesse Burdick, in an article for Muscle & Fitness, adding dips to your workout routine is one of the fastest ways to build upper body strength.
 Dips using parallel bars target your chest and triceps.
 If you bring your knees up and keep your body more upright, you will focus more on your triceps.
 You can also use a chair or weight bench for triceps dips.

-9. Switch to One
+9. Switch to One Arm or Leg

 An alternative to adding weight to increase the difficulty of your body-weight exercises is to switch to using only one limb on each exercise.
-Some examples are the one-arm pushup, one-arm pull-up, one-leg calf raise and single-leg squat.
+Some examples are the one-arm push-up, one-arm pull-up, one-leg calf raise and single-leg squat.
 Use these variations to build strength more quickly, one side at a time.

-10. Work out Like Kids
+10. Work Out Like a Kid

 One of the best ways to stick with any workout plan is to make it fun.
 Switch up your routine by adding in a few old-school kid's exercises from your elementary P.E. days, like bear crawls and crab walks.
 To do a bear crawl, walk forward on all fours with your bottom in the air and legs almost straight.
 For the crab walk, begin by sitting the floor and lift your hips up.
 Walk forward and back on your hands and feet for at least one minute.